How to Store Microgreens to Maximize Shelf Life

 Don’t force the greens together when closing a container.

-My biggest error with gentleness is throwing other produce the refrigerator on top of my harvested microgreens.
+My biggest error with gentleness is throwing other produce in the refrigerator on top of my harvested microgreens.

 Any bruising or smashing of the greens will reduce the shelf life.